My Mandolin

 Sunday Sept 25

-I’d gotten a call from a hospital on Thursday the 15th that he was there and beginning detox from alcohol.
-At that time, they’d said he had advanced cirrhosis and had a 30-60% chance of death within three months.
-I arrived Friday morning.
+I got a call from a hospital on Thursday the 15th that he was there and beginning detox from alcohol.
+At that time, they’d said he had an abdominal mass that was causing an obstruction, and an esophageal bleed that could rupture at any moment, but that the biggest problem was advanced alcoholic liver disease - he needed a liver transplant and had a 30-60% chance of death within three months.

 By dawn on Sunday he was dead.